IdentityPython/pyjwkest/doc/keys.rst

     * "y" (required when "crv" is one of "P-256"/"P-384"/"P-521")

 In addition, the member "d" must be used to represent an elliptic private key.
+See `public keys example`_ and `private keys example`_ for examples of elliptic curve public/private keys.

 An elliptic curve key instance can be created as::